 1. Developing Targeted Marketing Content

-Inbound marketing involves creating high quality content, applying SEO practices such as keyword research and promoting the content using social media.
-As a technical communicator, you have a wealth of knowledge about your product and / or services so you’re crucial to content marketing.
+Inbound marketing involves creating high-quality content, applying SEO practices such as keyword research, and promoting the content using social media.
+As a technical communicator, you have a wealth of knowledge about your product and services, so you’re crucial to content marketing.

-Good marketing content is aimed at solving problems–it’s not about selling.
+Good marketing content aims at solving problems and fostering interest–it’s not about selling.
 So start at the end: who is your audience?
 What kind of information do your customers need to know?
 What are the top customer support calls?
 What are some trends in your industry?
-Collaborate with your marketing team to see what content should be developed and how you can contribute.
+Collaborate with your marketing team to see if there’s a content gap and how you can contribute.

 2. Delivering Content in the Right Format for your Audience

-In addition to thinking about what content to create, what formats are you using to deliver content and what are the best ways to reach your audience?
-Content can be delivered in many ways such as web pages, PDFs, eBooks, infographics, videos, help systems, social media postings and more.
+After performing a content gap analysis, think about what formats are you using to deliver content, and the best ways to reach your audience.
+Content can be delivered in many ways, such as web pages, PDFs, eBooks, infographics, videos, help systems, social media postings, and more.
 Again, get involved and collaborate with your marketing team to come up with the best way to present information.

-I recently had an experience where a YouTube video was really helpful to learn how to replace my garage door backup battery.
+I recently had an experience where a YouTube video was beneficial to learn how to replace my garage door backup battery.
 I looked up the model and manufacturer, and I searched initially on Google.
-To my surprise, the manufacturer didn’t have useful information, or a short how-to video, on replacing a backup battery, but I found a YouTube video by a guy who had the same issue.
-So thanks to a YouTube video, and not the manufacturer, I was able to quickly replace my battery.
+To my surprise, the manufacturer didn’t have useful information, or a short how-to video, on replacing a backup battery.
+Still, I found a YouTube video by a guy who had the same issue.
+So thanks to a YouTube video and not the manufacturer, I was able to replace my battery quickly.
 The manufacturer lost an opportunity to help and impress me.